notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/12-Cloud-Monitoring.md

 - **EC2 Instances:**
   - **CPU Utilization** - There are a ton more metrics we can look at.
 For example, for our EC2 instances, we can look at the CPU Utilization, which is how much we are making the CPU work and if it makes it work a lot, than maybe our instance is too busy and we need to scale it up or scale it out.
   - **Status Check** - The Status Check to make sure that our EC2 instance is properly functioning
-  - **Network (not RAM)** - the Network, to see how much network is going in our instance and out our instance.
+  - **Network (not RAM)** - the Network, to see how much network is going in and out of your instance.
 As you can see, the RAM is not an available metric for your EC2 instances
   - By default these metrics are produced every 5 minutes
   - Option for Detailed Monitoring ($$$): more expensive to get these metrics every 1 minute
 - **EBS volumes**: Disk Read/Writes